 Taking 2002 and 2003 together, I am recorded as having played 38 qualifying games, of which I have won 26, which qualifies me for a world ranking of 23 (and there will be 64 competitors in the forthcoming championship).
-Of

-February to play head to head against | the first 30 players in world rankings, only 15 have played more games than I have.
+Of only 15 have played more games than I have.
 Would the other 14 players be denied their world status because of having played too few games?